Let Us Stay!

 Click on this chart for excellent information: How to Age a Kitten

 The age of the kitten will determine the amount of time and care the kitten will need.
 The younger the kitten, the more help they require.
+Once the kittens are old enough to eat on their own, you can find them new homes

 - Click the following links for advice on raising infant kittens: The Kitten Lady or the National Kitten Coalition